 likely to use spatial talk and to perform well on tests of spatial

 But the researchers did control for overall parental language input, so it wasn't merely that kids especially talkative parents developed better spatial skills.
 The type of talk mattered, which makes sense: A rich vocabulary of spatial terms might

 encourage kids to pay more attention to the spatial information they

 Activities for boosting spatial skills

 What practical steps can we take to help kids develop better spatial abilities?
 A growing body of research suggests that children hone spatial skills through certain kinds of play.

 Read more about the benefits of construction toys, and click here for evidence-based activities and games that foster spatial intelligence in children.

 Looking for construction toys?
-See these recommendations in the Parenting Science store.
+See the suggestions below and these recommendations in the Parenting Science store.
 A portion of your purchase will help support this site.